pinter13/kont/README.md

 Usage:

-Use kont without parameter and select option and write the container name, or use parameters
+Use kont without parameter select an option and write the container name, or use parameters

 First parameter
   - 1 start a container